janeyoung2018/NER-Twitter/NER-README.md

 <img src="images/micro_f1_score.png">

 Below is figure of macro F1-score of the five models(remove over-represented label "O").
 The F1-score increases 13% from model "Spark-NLP" to "simpletransformers".
-From model "simpletransformers-BERT" to "simpletransformers-BERT" it increases 5%:
+From model "simpletransformers-BERT" to "simpletransformers-RoBERTa" it increases 5%:

 <img src="images/macro_f1_score.png">